yctercero/yctercero.github.io/_posts/2016-08-06-javascript-fundamentals-this-.call-.apply-.bind.markdown

 Things do change up when we are no longer invoking a free function like above, but instead a method - a function stored within an object as a value.

 Methods are invoked using a call time dot (something.method()).
-When invoking a method, ‘this’ is bound to or refers to the object found to the left of the dot at call time.
-Key word (or phrase really) here is at call time - you check what was to the left of the dot when the method was invoked, not where the method was created or passed in as an argument.
+When invoking a method, ‘this’ is bound to the object found to the left of the dot at call time.
+Key word (or phrase really) here is 'at call time' - you check what was to the left of the dot when the method was invoked, not where the method was created or passed in as an argument.
 We’ll get to that later.

 Let’s take a look: